 Email segmentation is all about segmenting your email lists, according to various sections, based on customer behavior, geography, age, gender, last purchases, etc. As a list building activity, Organic Aromas Boosted Newsletter Signups by 150% when they made use of smartly designed pop-ups for lead generation.
 The design of the email also plays a great role in attracting and retaining customers.
 A bright, colorful and reader-friendly email templates can be a boon for conversions.

-So the first step towards achieving great open and click-through rate should be breaking down your list according to these segments:
+So the first step towards achieving great open and click-through rate through your email marketing strategy should be breaking down your list according to these segments:

-Geographic segmentation is one of the easiest way to divide and bifurcate leads according to their location.
+Geographic segmentation is one of the easiest way to divide and bifurcate leads according to their location, which should make this parameter an important part of your email segmentation strategy.
 This process helps to create small chunks that are easy to cover and observe.
 In turn, this helps in gathering quality information of the targeted area and the customer.
 Thus boosting open and click rates.

 Targeting according to the weather conditions, cultural preferences, religion, language, topography and demography can be a part of this segment to enhance the open and click rates.

 Gender plays a major role in curating email content and designing the templates.
 Men and women have different tastes and preferences and catering to that is exactly what will boost your email opens.
-Segmenting your emails according to male and female customers and providing them relevant products is a great way to start.
+Hence, your email marketing strategy must focus on segmenting emails according to male and female customers and providing them relevant products.

 You can send different emails like J. Crew has done in the following email examples or even have one email template targeting both male and female like mini Boden has done in the following email example.